slbauman/multilevel-chess/README.md

 `python3 tmlchess.py`

-Arrow keys move the cursor around.
+Arrow keys move the cursor.

 Enter key selects or moves a piece.